Saturday, November 2, 2024

 Somewear

-A new device that recently launched on Kickstarter was envisioned to make it much easier to stay in contact with friends and family no matter where they are on the planet.
+A device that was launched in 2018 on Kickstarter was envisioned to make it much easier to stay in contact with friends and family no matter where they are on the planet.

 The Somewear Global Hotspot offers a host of features and functionality that could make it a popular travel companion for backpackers, explorers, and adventure athletes who routinely find themselves in places where cell service is at a premium.